-Resources created or curated by the LTC that specially address technology-enabled remote learning and e-learning.
+Resources created or curated by the LTC that address essential and relevant K-12 education and technology topics.

 Ignite Creativity in your Chromebook Classroom: 60+ Tools and Lessons to Spark Creativity